abdulbadii/smart-directories-navigation/README.md

 g -r
 reverse the dir. index order and get into the earliest dir.

-g {nth}   EXCEPT n=0 and n=1
+g {nth}
-go to the nth index of dir. stack, exception is index 1 by g 1 below
+go to the nth index of dir. stack, exception is index 0 and 1 explained below

 g 0
-go to directory on top of dir. list
+go to directory on top of dir. list which has the index 1

 g 1
-like above, go to directory pointed by top of dir. stack and lose away current directory saving, use `g -` otherwise to keep current dir at top of dir. stack
+like above, go to directory pointed by top of list, but ignoring current directory retention

 g {directory_name}
 go to the "directory_name" dir.
 For numerical name, suffix it with / to prevail over existing same index number of dir. stack

+g foo \[bar baz ...\]
-g foo bar baz ...
+g . | - | 0  \[foo bar baz ...\]
-go to first of the listed dir. given, i.e. foo, while the rest of list is put in dir. stack
+go to the given name listed dir. given i.e. foo, if it's in repetitive form, then the rest is also put in dir. stack
+The second form, likewise but if it's optionally started with . or - or 0 option, its's accomplished first as previously described above

 g 0{nth} 0{nth} ...
 remove every given nth index of dir. stack